matwerber1/aws-iot-dog-collar/README.md

 * Pin 3 "DER" -> unknown; seems to be interchangeable with Pin 2
 * Pin 4 "+5V" -> 3.3v on pi

 **Note** - even though the receiver's power pin says "+5V", I connected it to a 3.3V pin on the pi because I read that +5V can damage the GPIO pins on the pi.
 Not sure how accurate this is, but I wanted to be safe.
 It didn't seem to affect results.

 ## Signal Decoding

-I used [Ultimate Radio Hacker (URH)](https://github.com/jopohl/urh), a popular and powerful tool for decoding the collar's radio signals.
-URH requires its own deep dive and there are already docs on line, so I will gloss over many steps.
+The RTL-SDR USB dongle was plugged into my Macbook and then  [Universal Radio Hacker (URH)](https://github.com/jopohl/urh) was started up to capture and decode the remote's signals.

+URH is a common and powerful tool for decoding radio signals...
+If you're new to it, there's a bit of a learning curve.
+There are online docs and [YouTube videos](https://www.youtube.com/channel/UCqIWuCQfX00XHFiwTENI79A/videos) that can walk you through install and usage.
+We will only gloss over usage, below.

 ### Record Signal

+First things first: plug in your SDR USB dongle, start up UHR, choose  **Record Signal**, and set record frequency to 433.920M.

+On the collar remote, select Channel 1, Shock Mode, power level 0.

+In URH, press Start and wait a moment for the status to show recording is in progress.
+Then, quickly press the transmit button on the collar remote.

+If you want to capture more meaningful data, incrementally increase the power level by 1 on the remote, press the transmit button, and repeat until you have captured at least ~20 signals.

+I would suggest recording different modes and channels to different files.
+By having them in different files it will make it easier to later distinguish which bits correspond with mode vs. channel vs. power.

-First things first, I started URH up, chose **Record Signal**, set the collar remote to Channel 1, Shock Mode, and proceeded to transmit each of the 100 power settings.
-When done, I saved the capture as a file for subsequent analysis:
+When done, I saved the capture(s) as file(s) for subsequent analysis:

 ![Recording signal with URH](./images/urh-record.png)